Str1ker17/android_device_samsung_delos3geur/README.md

 # Samsung Galaxy Win (Grand Quatto) GT-I8552 device tree
 # CyanogenMod 10.1 by Str1ker

-Device is based on msm7x27a (msm7627a exactly) chip and msm8625 board.
+Device is based on msm7x27a (msm7627a exactly) platform and msm8625q board.
 If you want to build:
 - disable hardware/ril directory
 - get hardware/qcom/display-legacy from TheWhisp/android_hardware_qcom_display-legacy/tree/jellybean-mr2